A "work in progress" pact is a pact that is the latest for its tag (eg.

 To start using the WIP pacts feature

-- You need to either be using pactflow.io, or have the latest version of the OSS Pact Broker running with the environment variable
+- You need to either be using pactflow.io, or have version 2.60.0+ of the OSS Pact Broker.

 - You need to find the verification documentation for your langage, and set the "includeWipPactsSince" date to your chosen date (eg. try a week ago).
 The reason this date is required is that if you included all the pacts that were considered work in progress, you may include many years of outstanding pacts!